brianandreasen1983/nd0067-c2-creating-an-api-with-postgresql-and-express-project-starter/README.md

 To install postgres if you are new to it follow the instructions here: https://www.postgresql.org/docs/9.3/tutorial-install.html

--- TODO: Finish filling out the setup and connecting to the database.
+### 8. Ports for the database
+The ports being used for the database is the default postgres port of 5432.

-### 8. Database Schema
+### 9. Database Schema
 -- TODO: Fill out the database schema.